-If you have NASH, no medication is available to reverse the fat build up in your liver.
-In some cases, the liver damage stops or even reverses itself.
-But in others, the disease continues to progress.
+An estimated 20-30% of the UK population has non-alcoholic fatty liver disease.
+For those with NASH, no medication is available to reverse the fat build up in the liver and the disease may continue to progress.

 All Synexus trials are approved by an independent ethics committee.